Live Virtual Field Trips

 Cuteness Overload!
 Baby Animals and Their Parents

 We look at the life cycles of different animals, observing the traits they may share with their parents and the traits that make them unique.
 Students learn about the different ways animals grow and survive, with or without their parents’ help.
+Students get hands-on experience helping a bird build its nest before their baby bird hatches.

 This field trip is aligned with NGSS standards 1-LS1-2 (Read texts and use media to determine patterns in behavior of parents and offspring that help offspring survive) and 1-LS3-1 (Make observations to construct an evidence-based account that young plants and animals are like, but not exactly like, their parents).